A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicare enrollment in Delaware

-As of March 2023, there were 233,365 people enrolled in Medicare in Delaware.
-That’s more than 22% of the state’s total population, compared with about 19% of the United States population enrolled in Medicare.
+As of July 2024, there were 243,507 people enrolled in Medicare in Delaware.1 That’s more than 21% of the state’s total population, compared with about 17% of the United States population enrolled in Medicare.3

-Delaware is in the top ten states in the US in terms of the percentage of elderly residents.
-Although Medicare enrollment in Delaware covers both aged and disabled populations (including people with ALS or end-stage renal disease), 90% of Medicare beneficiaries in Delaware are eligible due to being at least 65 years old, versus just 10% who are eligible due to a disability.
+Medicare enrollment in Delaware covers both aged and disabled populations (including people with ALS or end-stage renal disease), 91% of Medicare beneficiaries in Delaware are eligible due to being at least 65 years old, versus just 9% who are eligible due to a disability.1

 Medicare options